Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance

-\section{Introduction}
+\section{INTRODUCTION}

 Translating advances in visual perception to robotic grasping and manipulation of objects remains challenging.
 For complex manipulation tasks such as peg insertion, pulling or twisting with resistance, and dynamic motions such as throwing and catching, fine-grained manipulation requires tactile perception.
-Tactile sensors have been paired with visual sensors for both classical control and machine learning approaches to these tasks \cite{li2020review}, but issues of fragility and cost present barriers to heavy use or industrial integration, particularly for manipulation tasks that would place higher forces on sensors at the tactile edge.
+Tactile sensors have been paired with visual sensors for both classical control and machine learning approaches to these tasks \cite{li2020review}, but fragility and cost issues present barriers to heavy use or industrial integration, particularly for manipulation tasks that would place higher forces on these sensors.

-Previously, a GelSight \cite{maldonado2012improving} tactile sensor was used to train an agent on a USB insertion task \cite{george2024visuo}, the first time this was achieved with imitation learning.
+Previously, a GelSight \cite{maldonado2012improving} tactile sensor was used to train an agent on a USB insertion task \cite{george2024visuo}.
 GelSight is not designed for robustness to higher shear forces and was noted to break irrecoverably during data collection and inference for that task, requiring repeated replacement.
-This work also demonstrated an approach using tactile information only during pretraining, then ablating the tactile sensor at inference, achieving a more robust vision-only manipulation system.
+This work also demonstrated an approach using tactile information only during pre-training, then disabling the tactile sensor for fine-tuning and inference, achieving a more robust vision-only manipulation system.

-BeadSight \cite{george2024beadsight} aimed to make a simpler, low cost calibration-free sensor that, like GelSight, still operated at an end effector's point of contact with objects.
-We constructed the BeadSight sensor, which does not rely on any calibration and instead relies entirely on neural networks to distill information about contacts and movements at the tactile edge.
+BeadSight \cite{george2024beadsight} aimed to make a simpler low-cost, high-durability sensor that, like GelSight, still operated at an end effector's point of contact with objects.
+We constructed the BeadSight sensor, which does not rely on any calibration and instead relies entirely on neural networks to distill information about contacts and movements on the tactile surface.

-In this work, we repeated the visuo-tactile pretraining USB plugging experiment using the much lower fidelity BeadSight to produce a direct comparison with the GelSight sensor in the task of plugging in a USB cable.
-Our contributions are:
+In this work, we repeated the visuo-tactile pre-training USB plugging experiment using the low-fidelity BeadSight sensor to directly compare the effectiveness of the different tactile sensors for training imitation learning agents on dexterous manipulation tasks.
+We also validate this approach with a second drawer pick-and-place experiment and investigate how using different datasets for visuo-tactile pre-training affects the agent's performance on downstream tasks.
+Additionally, we confirm that tactile information is responsible for the improvement in agent performance by comparing with a vision-only pre-training approach.